Invite friends and family to read the obituary and add memories.

 On September 12, 1964 he married Janice Sue Counts in Clintwood, Virginia.
 She preceded him in death in 2002.

-Along with his wife and parents, he was preceded in death by a brother and three sisters, Elbert Robbins, Sybil Compton, Louise Creech, and Shirley Hall.
+Along with his wife and parents, he was preceded in death by a brother, Elbert Robbins; three sisters, Sybil Compton, Louise Creech, and Shirley Hall; and a great-granddaughter, Isla Grace Evans, who passed on August 15, 2025.

 Charles was a fixture of the local business community, dedicating over 40 years of his life to Montieth Tire.
 For more than 25 of those years, he served as the Store Manager, his dedication to his work was a testament to his character and his commitment to serving others.